textninja/textninja.github.io/posts/2022-01-02-build-and-run-reactive-native-app.md

 tutorials and documentation and create the space needed to be successful.

-So, I'll spend several hours (4+) researching React Native or following tutorials, and then, when I'm ready, I'm expecting it get a meditation timer coded in an hour or so.
+So, I'll spend several hours (4+) researching React Native or following tutorials, and then, when I'm ready, I'll hopefully code a meditation in an hour or so.

 ## Research undertaken